This article originally appeared on VICE US

 DAY 5: Monday, September 14

 After my fourth screening of the day, I meet my California friend for a quick drink.
 My plan is to see Janis: Little Girl Blue in half an hour, making this a rare five-film day.
-But our quick drink turns into four hours of boozing, bringing us into contact with a gathering of American theatre programmers and a party hosted by the Fantasia Film Festival.
+But our quick drink turns into four hours of boozing, bringing us into contact with a gathering of American theater programmers and a party hosted by the Fantasia Film Festival.
 It wouldn't be TIFF without a few nights like this.

 DAY 6: Tuesday, September 15